AlexiaJM/Deep-learning-with-cats/README.md

   * Add multi-gpu and non-CUDA option (Done)
   * Option to load previous models (Done)
   * Add log to output (Done)
-  * Dropouts in G
   * L2 Regularization (Done)
   * Try making higher resolutions pictures
     * 128 x 128 (Done)
-    * 256 x 256
+    * 256 x 256 (Need more higher res data to do this)
   * Try Self-Normalizing Neural Networks (SELU) as per https://arxiv.org/abs/1706.02515 (Done)
+  * Add option to generate more cat pictures (Done)
+  * Add option to see the 5 nearest real cats images and thus be able to tell if the generated cats are really unique (Done)
+  * Dropouts in G
   * Try adding Frechet Inception Distance (FID) as per https://arxiv.org/pdf/1706.08500.pdf
   * Try soft and noisy labels as per https://github.com/soumith/ganhacks
   * Try adding decaying noise to input as per https://github.com/soumith/ganhacks
-  * Add option to generate more cat pictures
-  * Add option to see the 5 nearest real cats images and thus be able to tell if the generated cats are really unique

 **Needed**